LukeShortCloud/rootpages/src/http/cms.rst

 Introduction
 ------------

 A CMS provides a framework to create a website without having to code it from scratch or even knowing HTML.
 It automates the process of creating new webpages and can use different themes and plugins.
-Most CMSs have search engine opitmizations (SEOs).
+Most CMSs have search engine optimizations (SEOs).
 The goal of a CMS is to make creating a website easy.
 [1]

 Hugo
 ----